NIPE-SYSTEMS/project-game/random-drops.md

 ## Random value generation accuracy

 The accuracy of the generated floating point random value may be changed.
 The default value is `10000` which results in a accuracy of `1 * 10^-5`.
+This value can be changed in `src/random-drop.h`.